iPaulPro/BitCloutPlus/index.md

 ## Installation

-Until BitClout Plus is available on the Chrome Web Store, you may install manually.
+Until BitClout+ is available on the Chrome Web Store, you may install manually.

 #### Step 1